djpugh/MTfit/docs/source/real-tutorial.rst

 Joint Inversion
 ======================

-:mod:`mtfit` can also carry out joint invesions and include relative amplitude data (:ref:`Pugh et al., 2015t <Pugh-2015t>`).
+:mod:`MTfit` can also carry out joint invesions and include relative amplitude data (:ref:`Pugh et al., 2015t <Pugh-2015t>`).
 This examples uses data from two co-located synthetic events with overlapping receivers.
 :download:`examples/relative_event.py<../../examples/relative_event.py>` contains a script for the double-couple and full moment tensor inversion of the source.
 It can be run as::

     $ python relative_event.py